 Approved Clear Liquids Leading Up to Surgery

 The key to a successful preoperative liquid diet is to keep it low in sugar while maintaining a balance of high protein with healthy fat and carbohydrates.
 Dietary facts labels will help you identify the sugar content of your food.
 All protein drinks you choose need to have less than 5 grams of sugar.
 All other liquid options should not have any added sugar.

 Please note: It is not recommended that one tries a liquid diet for long-term weight loss.
-The specific liquids suggested by your bariatric dietitian are only to follow pre-surgery for recovery purposes.
+The specific liquids your bariatric dietitian suggests are only to follow pre-surgery for recovery purposes.

 Approved Clear Liquid Drinks